Celtic Princess Tara Figurine

 Some years before I became a professional ceramic sculptor (for the UK bone china figurine industry) I had an infatuation for the beautiful and mysterious look of the ladies depicted in the Pre-Raphaelite Brotherhood paintings.

-The brotherhood's influences went deep into the mystical past.
-Celtic princesses from pre-history, femme-fatales, depicted with graphic detail and slightly awkward poses.
+The Brotherhood's influences went deep into the mystical past.
+Celtic princesses from pre-history, fem-fatales, depicted in superb costume detail.

 I has an urge to do a series of figurines in that smouldering mould.
 I had to bide my time though before anyone would listen.
-Meantime, I did a huge bronze of a brooding Celtic girl face to the sky, looking glorious in her complementation of the universe.
+Meantime, I did a huge bronze of a brooding Celtic girl face to the sky, looking glorious in her contemplation to the sky.

 There was only one of these bronzes ever made and it acts as a door prop in my sisters house.
 I gave it to her when she confessed her love of it.